kwhitley/itty.sh/src/routes/+page.md

     **Optionally:** You can set how secure you want it, and how long you want it to exist.

   1. That's it!
 You get a share link and a QR code in exchange.

-    _(HINT: every itty link can instantly be turned into a QR code for mobile sharing by adding **".QR"** to the end)_

-  1. This link takes you **straight** to the file/content/redirect/whatever.
+    This link takes you **straight** to the file/content/redirect/whatever.
 No ad-filled pages with questionable download links.
 Just the content that was placed in storage.

     **For Developers:** This means you can use it like a lightweight Amazon S3, right from your browser.
 Fetch statements in one line?
 Yes please.